-2. A team acquiring a Minor Leaguer in trade must pace thatplayer on his Active Roster and may not exceed roster limits.
+2. A team acquiring a Minor Leaguer in trade must pace that player on their Active Roster and may not exceed roster limits.

 13. Method of Play

-A. Coaches will provide their team Road STRATEGIES (STRATs) per established annual league schedule.
+A. Coaches will provide their team Road Coach Files per League schedule.

-B. All Road STRATs will be distributed to all league members.
+B. All Road Coach Files will be distributed to all league members.

 C. Managers will play their Home games and should EMail a copy of the boxscore to the entire league.
 Managers are encouraged to also send the game EXPORT so other league members may IMPORT the games into their databases.

-D. Managers will EXPORT their game stats from the current play period to league officials and are encouraged to address the entire league.
+D. Managers will EXPORT their game Files from the current play period to league officials and are encouraged to address the entire league.

 E. If a volunteer League “WEBstician” is available, league info may be posted as it becomes available.